 - and the European Anthropology Series with Carolina Academic Press.

-Also, they were editors of the (now complete) Anthropology and Cultural History in Asia and the Indo-Pacific Series with Ashgate Publishing.
+Also, they are editors of the Anthropology and Cultural History in Asia and the Indo-Pacific Series with Routledge Publishing.

 Their co-authored books include: